Quantum-accelerated conjugate gradient method via spectral initialization: Quantum circuit for the 3D Poisson equation

 which matches the circuit in \fig{U}: apply $\mathcal{F}^{\otimes 3}$ (a QFT on each spatial register) to move to the Fourier basis, apply a diagonal phase rotation that maps $|k_x,k_y,k_z\rangle \mapsto e^{it\lambda_{k_x,k_y,k_z}}|k_x,k_y,k_z\rangle$, and finally apply $(\mathcal{F}^\dagger)^{\otimes 3}$ to return to the computational basis.

 The right-hand side vector $\ket|b>$ must be efficiently encoded into a quantum state in order to apply HHL.
-In this work, we employ the Fourier-series loader (FSL) introduced in~\cite{Moosa_2023}, which provides a scalable and structured approach to quantum state preparation based on truncated Fourier expansions and uniformly controlled rotations.
+In this work, we employ the Fourier series loader (FSL) introduced in~\cite{Moosa_2023}, which provides a scalable and structured approach to quantum state preparation based on truncated Fourier expansions and uniformly controlled rotations.

 Let $b(x)$ be a real-valued function defined on a uniform grid of size $n$, corresponding to the discretized right-hand side vector

 The FSL approach approximates $b(x)$ by a truncated Fourier series

 where $c_k$ are Fourier coefficients and $m \ll n$ controls the truncation error.
 For sufficiently smooth functions $b(x)$, the approximation error decays exponentially in $m$, making the method suitable for vectors arising from PDE discretizations.